 Arthur episodes past Season 4 are this to Malaysians.
 Those living in south Malaysia could still get Arthur from Singaporean TV.
-Those living further north are boned (unless they move south, an unreasonable solution given the major cost of doing so, and that's not including finding a new job!). note Torrent?
+Those living further north (or worse, on the Borneo states of Malaysia) are boned (unless they move to south Malaysia, an unreasonable solution given the major cost of doing so, and that's not including finding a new job!). note Torrent?
 Not with the Malaysian government's internet censorship system blocking P2P, The Pirate Bay and most popular file sharing sites!
 Even if you managed to work around the censorship, you'll find that only the first 13 seasons are available for torrent.
 Youtube?
 Good luck, you may get lucky and eventually find something if you're willing to put up with the "not available in your country" or "video has been removed" errors that most of the videos throw up, and assuming you can also cope with missing episodes and badly distorted videos to throw Youtube's copyright-bot off on what's left online.
 PBS Kids Streaming service, iPlayer or iView?
 Nope, they're region blocked. iTunes, Zune, Amazon Unbox or Leap Frog App Center?
 Nope, they're region blocked too.
 It sucks to be an Arthur fan living in Malaysia.

 Even in Singapore, the first movie got a cinema release (almost a whole year behind Italy, and with a few minor snips at that), but one year on, it's yet to be released on DVD there.